-The UNDP-UNEP Poverty-Environment Initiative (PEI) uses a series of innovative economic tools, knowledge products, and institutional capacity-building approaches to achieve its goal - to mainstream poverty-environment linkages into national, sub-national, and sectoral development planning, from policymaking to budgeting, implementation and monitoring.
+The UNDP-UN Environment Poverty-Environment Initiative (PEI) uses a series of innovative economic tools, knowledge products, and institutional capacity-building approaches to achieve its goal - to mainstream poverty-environment linkages into national, sub-national, and sectoral development planning, from policymaking to budgeting, implementation and monitoring.

 One of these approaches is South-South Cooperation (SSC), a broad framework for enhancing collaboration among countries of the South and building institutional capacity on poverty-environment issues.
 SSC is planned and programmed based on country demand and is supported by PEI.
 These country exchanges aim to improve the sharing of lessons learned from mainstreaming poverty-environment in national policy-making and budgeting processes, and contribute to capacity development of government partners.
 PEI’s specific role in this process is as:

 - knowledge broker, to help identify, share and adapt scalable Southern solutions that are tested, cost-effective, and sustainable;

 - capacity builder, to support developing countries to better undertake and engage in South-South cooperation, in partnership with governments, civil society organizations, and private sector;